 IRB Review Exemption

-The chair of the IRB may consider the following public health activities exempt from IRB review:
+The following public health activities may be considered exempt from IRB review:

 - Common educational practices in educational settings;